cryptape/kabletop-godot/README.md

 `kabletop-godot` has a built-in P2P network module to prevent developers from building their own network module separately.
 The reason is the process of creating, interacting and closing Kabletop state-channel is complex and requires a lot of CKB development knowledge which is also strongly bound to the network interaction.

 Currently, P2P module can only support intranet connection and connection with relay server.

-Currently, P2P module can only support intranet connection and connection with relay server.